mashupbots/plebify/docs/UserManual.rst

 Jobs
 ----

+Jobs subscribes to connector event(s).
+When an event fires, the job runs the specified connector task(s).

+Jobs are specified in the configuration file on the line starting with ``jobs =``.

 Like connectors, you can specify one or more jobs between the ``[ ]``.
 Each job must be enclosed by ``{ }`` and separated by comma.
 Each job setting must be on a new line.